12 Ways to Plan a Spontaneous Trip Without Going Broke

 Lower your expectations

 Sure, a four- or five-star hotel offers great perks, but consider a more affordable spot for the sake of your budget.
 The same CBS news story says a hotel with a lower rating may be more apt to giving deals.
 Greenberg recommends scouring Airbnb and VRBO for a cost-effective alternative that can offer a more authentic experience.
-Or you could stay at one of these Airbnb lighthouses!

 Use a tour operator to get bang for your buck